INDUCTION TIMETABLES 2014/15

 Modules where students will be automatically assigned to groups are as follows:

-- COMP1008 Object Oriented Programming (Lab A, B or C)
+- COMP103P Object Oriented Programming (Lab A, B, C or D)

 - COMP2013 Systems Engineering Project I (Lab A, B or C)